 “There is broad recognition that the major and most urgent drivers for orca decline in that population facing extinction today are lack of food and lack of Chinook salmon, which [orca] need in far greater abundance than exists now,” said islander Joseph Bogaard, executive director of Save Our Wild Salmon.

 According to Bogaard, the Columbia and Snake rivers are key pieces of the puzzle in the orcas’ decline.
-While many believe that the dams in the region have upended the existence of spawning salmon for a generation — and in turn, the orcas — Save Our Wild Salmon is measuring their impact in another way, by taking weekly, up-to-date temperature readings of the reservoirs behind each, watching for the water to exceed 68 degrees Fahrenheit, or the threshold when salmon and steelhead begin to suffer harmful effects, from reproductive issues to exhaustion and death.
+While many believe that the dams in the region have upended the existence of spawning salmon for a generation — and in turn, the orcas — Save Our Wild Salmon is measuring their impact in another way, by taking weekly, up-to-date temperature readings of the reservoirs behind each.
+They are watching for the water to exceed 68 degrees Fahrenheit, or the threshold when salmon and steelhead begin to suffer harmful effects, from reproductive issues to exhaustion and death.

 The water in the reservoirs behind the dams in the Columbia and Snake rivers doesn’t move far, and as the summer months roll on, it absorbs solar radiation from the sun and heats up.
 Save Our Wild Salmon predicts that a warming climate will fundamentally alter the ecosystem in ways that could weaken and kill migrating juveniles and returning adult salmon.